How to Escape the Summer Heat in Iranian Style

 One of a kind is called Sharbat-e Tokhme Sharbati, made of Chia Seed- a kind of herbal seed.
 The hydrated seeds become jelly in the water.
 This healthy syrup is very popular in the summer.
 It is an appetizer, and a good source of Potassium, Sodium, Calcium, Vitamin A, Vitamin B12, and carbohydrates.
 It is good for reducing blood pressure as well.

 Sharbat-e Khakshir (Sisymbrium irio, known as London Rocket), the Persian Refreshing Summer Drink

-Khakshir is a natural and herbal liver detox drink that is good for the skin improvement.
-It is used for healing the wound and reducing the fever as well.
-Without adding any sugar or ice cubes, it is also used for medicinal purposes all year around.
-The scientific name of Khakshir is Sisymbrium irio and it is also known as London rocket.
+Khakshir is a natural and herbal liver detox drink that is good for skin improvement.
+It is used for healing the wound and reducing fever as well.
+Without adding any sugar or ice cubes, it is also used for medicinal purposes all year round.
+The scientific name of Khakshir is Sisymbrium irio and it is also known as the London rocket.

 Sekanjabin: the Sweet and Sour Traditional Persian Drink

 Sekanjabin is one of the oldest sweet and sour syrups in Iran, dating back to the ancient times.
 It’s a combination of mint extract, vinegar (serkeh), and angebin (that is the natural honey). sharbat-e Sekanjabin is usually served in the summer.
 It is very common in the southern cities of Iran where the summer is longer and hotter.
 Sekanjabin is not just syrup; it is also a good source of vitamins with medicinal values of healing power.
 Having Sekanjabin syrup with romaine lettuce has not only been an afternoon ritual in the summer in Iran for a long time but also it has been one of the delicious customs on the thirteenth and the last day of Nowruz.